zyddnys/manga-image-translator/README_CN.md

                                              Destination language
 -v, --verbose                                Print debug info and save intermediate images in result
                                              folder
--f, --format {png,webp,jpg}                  Output format of the translation.
+-f, --format {png,webp,jpg,xcf,psd,pdf}      Output format of the translation.
 --detector {default,ctd,craft,none}          Text detector used for creating a text mask from an
                                              image, DO NOT use craft for manga, it's not designed for it